madelineattableau/TC2019/LODS instructions.md

 4. Add a 'Script' step and connect to the correct server, then add the function name 'classify_sentiment' to the 'function name' field.
 5. Run the flow to see the null column populate!

+Optional bonus challenge: First filter to ~1K rows, then edit the function to output another column with positive or negative sentiment.

 The outcome should look like this:

 ![prep_solution](https://github.com/madelinefromtableau/TC2019/blob/master/prep_solution.PNG)

+>[!alert] There will be more spoilers if you proceed!
 ==

 The following lines of code should help you out.

 ### R
 ```R